omgslinux/nginx-vhost-generator/README.md

 * Clone the repository anywhere and copy the skeleton at the same level that /etc/nginx, so there's a new directory in that tree.
 * Copy the sslclient-fastcgi.conf file into the snippets dir.
-Optionally, take a look at the supplied php.conf and symfony.conf files, and copy them to conf.d for the symfony scripts to work out-of-the box.
+Optionally, take a look at the supplied *.conf files and copy them to conf.d for the symfony scripts to work out-of-the box.
 You can then suit them to your needs.
 * Duplicate the defaults.inc_dist file and name it defaults.inc.
 Set any defaults for your needs, theorically common variables for most (or all) sites
 * Check the _examples directory.
-You can use any of the files as template for your vhosts, modifying the values, like these:
+You can use any of the files as template for your vhosts by modifying and/or commenting unused (or inherited from your defaults.inc) values, like these:

 ```
 SERVER="example" # Vhost used name